Affordable Homes Deserve Robust Protection Too: A Smarter Approach to Low Value Dwelling Insurance

 Why Standard Policies Don’t Fit the Bill

 Not every property fits the mold of high-priced suburban homes, and neither should your insurance.
-Big-name homeowners’ policies often focus on high-value homes, with premiums and features designed to match.
-But for homeowners of modest or rural properties, these plans can miss the mark entirely.
+Big-name homeowners’ policies often focus on high-value homes, with premiums and features to match.
+But for modest or rural properties, these plans can fall short.

-- Overpriced premiums: You pay for “bells and whistles” you don’t need.
+- Overpriced premiums: You pay for extras you don’t need.

-- Disregarded homes: Older homes, farmhouses, or entry-level properties are often ignored or seen as too “risky.”
+- Disregarded homes: Older, rural, or entry-level homes are sometimes seen as too risky to insure.

-Low Value Dwelling Insurance strips away the unnecessary while focusing on essential, real-world protection.
+Low Value Dwelling Insurance focuses on essential, real-world protection without unnecessary add-ons.

 Key Coverages: What’s Included (And What’s Not)